trk5150/DBSOMA/README.md

 The training is able to run with multiple threads.
 Due to the size of the matrix files, training on a local machine is quite time consuming.
 It is recommended to run training on a cluster with many threads.

 Training runs with the following command:
-    java -jar /path/to/SOMtrainer.jar /path/to/correlation_matrix /path/to/genes threads (no. of threads) (desired output matrix size)
+    java -jar /path/to/SOMtrainer.jar /path/to/correlation_matrix /path/to/genes threads [no. of threads] {desired output matrix size}

 An example bash script for running training "trainingscript.sh" in this repository